johnshearing/PrivateKeyVault/README.md

 `node`
 Now you are interacting with NodeJS not with your command line utility

-Open the etereumjs-wallet library.
+Open the ethereumjs-wallet library.
 Execute the following command:
 `var Wallet = require('ethereumjs-wallet')`

 Put your private in into a JavaScript buffer and name the buffer "key" Execute the following command substituting your own private key for the first parameter of course:
-`var key = Buffer.from('efca4...Enter you 64 charater private key...5378', 'hex')`
+`var key = Buffer.from('efca4...Enter you 64 character private key...5378', 'hex')`
 Notice that the **0x** is not included in the 64 character private key.

 Create an object in memory that will be used to create the keystore file and name this object "wallet".